 (b) the warrant is not produced in evidence.

-74. Issue of warrant
+74. Warrants, issue and effect of

 (1) A magistrate or justice of the peace to whom an application is made under section 71 may issue a warrant if satisfied that the authorised person has reasonable grounds for believing that entry and inspection of the premises or motor vehicle are necessary for the purposes of carrying out an investigation or inquiry under this Act or another Act.